ZykeDev/Check-Factorial/README.md

-# Check Factorial
+# Inverse Factorial
 A dumb algorithm in C# I came up with while falling asleep.
-Given an int, it checks if it's the factorial of another int.
+Given an int, it returns its inverse factorial.

 `IsFact(n)` will return `True` if there exists an `m` so that `m! = n`.